-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services (cont'd) the plan's maximum out- of-pocket limit. the plan's maximum out- of-pocket limit.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. • You pay \$10 per visit. • You pay \$10 per visit. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older • You pay \$0. • You pay \$0.
-For people with diabetes, screening for diabetic retinopathy is covered once per year • You pay \$10. • You pay \$10.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • You pay \$0. • You pay \$0.
-Vision care, non-Medicare covered Prior authorization (approval in advance) is NOT required.
-Use the Vision Directory or go to blueshieldca.com/find-a-doctor to locate a provider participating in the Vision Service
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Outof-Network Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+You pay \$10 per visit.
+You pay \$0.
+You pay \$10 per visit.
+You pay \$0.
+You pay \$10 per visit.
+You pay \$0.
+You pay \$10 per visit.
+You pay \$0.
+Vision care, non-Medicare covered Covered services include: Routine eye exam, including retraction and prescription for eyeglass lenses.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care, non-Medicare covered (cont'd) Plan (VSP) (Blue Shield Vision Plan Administrator) network.
-Covered services include: Routine eye exam, including retraction and prescription for eyeglass lenses.
 If the provider recommends additional procedures, you are responsible for paying the additional costs.
 Contact lens exams require additional fees.
 You are responsible for paying the additional cost.
-You pay \$10 for one exam every 12 months.
-You pay \$10 for one exam every 12 months.
+You pay \$10 for 1 exam every 12 months.
+You pay \$10 for 1 exam every 12 months.

+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care, non-Medicare covered (cont'd) Prior authorization (approval in advance) is NOT required.
+Use the Vision Directory or go to blueshieldca.com/find-a-doctor to locate a provider participating in the Vision Service Plan (VSP) (Blue Shield Vision Plan Administrator) network.
 Services do not apply to the plan's maximum out-of-pocket limit.
-"Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+"Welcome to Medicare" Preventive Visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit